 Its that time of year again when we can start to announce our 2019 travel plans so you can try to attend a secular homeschool convention and catch Build Your Library in person.
 So far, we only have one conference appearance scheduled.
 We will update this page if any new dates or events come up.
 [MARCH 2019 – Williamsburg, VA] … Continue reading "Build Your Library on Tour 2019"

-The following post will be a blog archive copy of the Build Your Library’s August 2018 Monthly Newsletter.
+The following post will be a blog archive copy of the Build Your Library’s December 2018 Monthly Newsletter.
 If you missed the email, you can subscribe to our mailing list here.
-Hey everybody, it’s Emily from Build Your Library!
-If you are just going to skim the beginning, here are the main topics in this … Continue reading "August 2018 Monthly Newsletter?"
+[Scheduled to be sent 12/10/18 6:00 AM EST] Hey everybody, it’s Emily from Build Your Library!
+If you are just going to skim the beginning, … Continue reading "December 2018 Monthly Newsletter"

 Every year I set various reading goals for myself.
 One of those goals is to try to complete a categorical reading challenge list.
 Read a book that has been adapted into a movie Read a story based in mythology Read a book released this year etc. I’ve done several of the popular ones over the … Continue reading "2019 Build Your Library Reading Challenge"

 Have you ever noticed the wide-spread use of “light” in December’s winter holiday celebrations?
 As we approach the Winter Solstice, colorful lights and candles often have symbolic meanings as well as their welcome bit of cheer – whether it is a public Tree Lighting Ceremony or candles within your own dwelling.
 Are you celebrating any … Continue reading "Lighting Up Your Long Winter Nights"